niebert/PanDocElectron/README.md

 * MacOSX (see [section 6](http://niebert.github.io/PanDocElectron/index.html#SEC6))
 * Windows (see [section 7](http://niebert.github.io/PanDocElectron/index.html#SEC7))

+### Requirements for all Electron Applications ###
 If you want to use Electron Applications in general (including PanDocElectron) it is necessary to install the following software packages:
 * `git` to download and update the sources of Electron Applications (see [http://git-scm.com/](http://git-scm.com/) for installing the software git)
-* `npm` to install pre-build packages of Electron as a runtime environment.
-* `nodejs` allow with Javscript reading and writing files to the filesystem in Electron.
+* `nodejs` and `npm` allow to install pre-build packages of Electron as a runtime environment and other packages e.g. Javscript libraries that allow reading and writing files to the filesystem in Electron.

+### Requirements for all PanDocElectron ###
-PanDocElectron itself of
+PanDocElectron itself consists of
 * application `PanDocElectron` and additional packages (see section 2.1)
 * a `PanDoc` folder for `Documents` with necessary files to support certain output formats of pandoc.
+Due to limitation of file size on GitHub the templates
 The necessary packages are downloaded with `git` (see section 2.2).

 For running and testing the `Electron` applications in general (like PanDocElectron) it is necessary to install the Electron environment on your Desktop Computer.
 With electron you download the application that is designed as cross-plattform application and install the Electron Framework for your operating system (OS).